– Hypothyroidism is a condition that affects the thyroid gland and results in a less active (lazy) thyroid.

 The prognosis for hypothyroidism depends on the cause and severity of the condition.
 Some people with mild hypothyroidism may only need to take a thyroid hormone supplement to feel better, while others may require more intensive treatment, such as thyroid hormone replacement therapy or steroids.

 If left untreated, hypothyroidism can lead to a number of health complications, such as heart disease, infertility, and osteoporosis.
-However, with proper treatment, most people with hypothyroidism can lead healthy, active lives.
+However, most people with hypothyroidism can lead healthy, active lives with proper treatment.

 7. What is the long-term outlook for people with hypothyroidism in Canada?